dineshmatta/react-drag-drop/README.md

-# Babel with Gulp
+# Babel with Gulp + reactjs with Drag and Drop functionality

-Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.
+For Transpiling code in ES2015 used Babel, Gulp and Browserify and many more packages which will speed up the development time

 # Installing